Dskotek/APR400-gamedev/README.md

 ## ⚙️ Installation & Setup

 1.```bash
-    Install [MonoGame](https://docs.monogame.net/articles/getting_started/index.html) by completing the first two steps in **Getting Started**
+    Install MonoGame by completing the first two steps in [Getting Started](https://docs.monogame.net/articles/getting_started/index.html)
     ```

-3. Clone this repository
+2. Clone this repository
    ```bash
    git clone https://github.com/<your-username>/APR400-gamedev.git
    cd APR400-gamedev
    ```

-4. Restore required tools:
+3. If you cannot build, try to restore required tool with:
    ```bash
    dotnet tool restore
    ```

 If you encounter a missing manifest error, run:
    ```bash
    dotnet workload update
    dotnet tool restore
    ```

-5. Start the game by opening the project in your IDE (e.g., Visual Studio Code) and running the `GameScene` class.
+4. Start the game by opening the project in your IDE (e.g., Visual Studio Code) and running the `GameScene` class.

 ---